antipode-aus/antipode-aus.github.io/index.markdown

 The rest of the field is below, with more senior people first but otherwise in no particular order.
 To make this even clearer: in a young field like deep learning, some of the best people are also some of the youngest, so the ordering of the following list is definitely not intended as a ranking of research strength:

 - [James Bailey](https://people.eng.unimelb.edu.au/baileyj/papers/papers.html), CS Professor University of Melbourne, ICCV, ICML, IJCAI, CVPR, AAAI.
-- [Qinfeng Shi](https://cs.adelaide.edu.au/~javen/), Associate Professor University of Adelaide, ICCV, IJCAI, CVPR, ECCV, AAAI.
+- [Qinfeng Shi](https://cs.adelaide.edu.au/~javen/), Professor University of Adelaide, ICCV, IJCAI, CVPR, ECCV, AAAI.
 - [Trevor Cohn](https://people.eng.unimelb.edu.au/tcohn/), Associate Professor University of Melbourne: deep learning for NLP, ICML, ACL, EMNLP.
 - [Lexing Xie](http://users.cecs.anu.edu.au/~xlx/), Professor ANU, graph data and computer vision, CVPR, AAAI, WACV.
 - [Dinh Phung](https://research.monash.edu/en/persons/dinh-phung), Professor Monash University, AAAI, PMLR, ICLR.